-President Trump came into office promising to bring auto jobs home to Michigan and Ohio, and it looked like he’d be the Detroit industry’s best friend in decades.
+The president came to office promising to bring auto jobs home to Michigan and Ohio.
+And it looked like he’d be the Detroit industry’s best friend in decades.

 It’s not exactly working out that way.

-General Motors’ plan to end production at four U.S. plants next year, to imperil 3,300 hourly jobs, and to cut 6,000 salaried employees elicited a fit of Twitter rage from the commander in chief.
+General Motors’ plan to end production at four U.S. plants next year … to imperil 3,300 hourly jobs … to cut 6,000 salaried employees elicited a fit of twitter rage from the commander in chief.

 With apologies to King Canute who believed he, alone, could command the oceans, the president is learning he, alone, can’t command the auto industry.

 On the third day, he used Twitter again to deflect blame for GM’s decision, saying his tariffs on foreign steel and aluminum aren’t the problem.
-“The USA is booming,” Trump wrote.
-“Auto companies are pouring into the U.S.”
+“The USA is booming,” Trump wrote, quote, “Auto companies are pouring into the U.S.”

 Except they aren’t.
 No, BMW isn’t building a second plant down South, as he reported.
 It’s thinking about it, in part as a hedge against presidential brow-beating.
 No, tariffs don’t help a Detroit auto industry greased by foreign parts and some production.
 They increase cost, decrease certainty and force CEOs to make hard calls.
 Or none at all.